-Center for Diversity, Interfaith, & Inclusion Education
+Center for Diversity, Interfaith & Inclusion

 The mission of the Center for Diversity, Interfaith and Inclusion Education is to create a more inclusive campus where everyone feels welcome, safe and respected.
-This mission is based on the University’s philosophy that, “At Coker, we affirm as the highest ethical principle the indestructible dignity of every human being.
-Furthermore, we believe that it is only by entering into community that a person can reach full human potential.”

 February is Black History Month and a great opportunity to celebrate the many contributions African Americans have made in our local communities and state, to this country and to the world.
 The Center for Diversity, Interfaith and Inclusion sponsored several events in recognition of Black History.